George W. Pickle

-George Wesley Pickle (March 6, 1845 – April 17, 1912) was an American lawyer and Confederate veteran who served as Tennessee Attorney General and Supreme Court Reporter from 1886 to 1902.
+George Wesley Pickle (March 6, 1845 – April 18, 1917) was an American lawyer and Confederate veteran who served as Tennessee Attorney General and Supreme Court Reporter from 1886 to 1902.
 Over a sixteen-year tenure, he edited twenty-four volumes of Tennessee Supreme Court reports and represented the state in major litigation before the Supreme Court of the United States.

 Early life, education, and military service

-Pickle was born on his family's homestead farm in Nolan County, Roscoe, one of eleven children of Jonathan and Margaret (Underwood) Pickle.
+Pickle was born on his family's homestead farm in Knox County, Tennessee, one of eleven children of Jonathan and Margaret (Underwood) Pickle.
 His father was a prosperous farmer and businessman in the county, and Pickle was of Irish and German descent.
 He spent part of his youth in Jefferson County, and received his early education in the common schools of Knox County and at Sweetwater, Tennessee.
-In 1859 he attended the East Tennessee University (now the University of Tennessee).
+In 1859, he attended the East Tennessee University (now the University of Tennessee).

-Shortly thereafter, the American Civil War broke out, and in 1863, at age fifteen, Pickle enlisted as a private in Company E, Second Tennessee Mounted Infantry (also referred to as Second Tennessee Cavalry), under Colonel Henry Marshall Ashby.
-He was captured by Federal forces at Lancaster, Kentucky, during Scott's raid and spent about eight months at Camp Chase and nearly twelve months at Fort Delaware, reportedly refusing an offer of release on condition of taking the oath of allegiance.
+Shortly thereafter, the American Civil War broke out, and early in 1863, at age seventeen, Pickle enlisted as a private in Company E, Second Tennessee Mounted Infantry (also referred to as Second Tennessee Cavalry), under Colonel Henry Marshall Ashby.
+He was captured by Federal forces at Lancaster, Kentucky in July 1863, during Scott's raid and spent about eight months at Camp Chase and nearly twelve months at Fort Delaware, reportedly refusing an offer of release on condition of taking the oath of allegiance.
 He remained imprisoned until paroled near the close of the war.

 After the war Pickle attended Princeton University in New Jersey for about two years, but left before graduation due to financial difficulties.
-From 1868 to 1870 he read law under Senator Daniel W. Voorhees at Terre Haute, Indiana, gaining admission to the bar in Tennessee in 1870.
+From 1868 to 1870, he read law under Senator Daniel W. Voorhees at Terre Haute, Indiana, gaining admission to the bar in Tennessee in 1870.